superbrothers/kubernetes-docs/kubectl_expose.md

       --cluster-ip string              ClusterIP to be assigned to the service.
 Leave empty to auto-allocate, or set to 'None' to create a headless service.
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
       --external-ip string             Additional external IP address (not managed by Kubernetes) to accept for the service.
 If this IP is routed to a node, the service can be accessed by this IP in addition to its generated service IP.
-  -f, --filename strings               Filename, directory, or URL to files identifying the resource to expose a service
-      --generator string               The name of the API generator to use.
+      --field-manager string           Name of the manager used to track field ownership. (default "kubectl-expose") -f, --filename strings               Filename, directory, or URL to files identifying the resource to expose a service --generator string               The name of the API generator to use.
 There are 2 generators: 'service/v1' and 'service/v2'.
 The only difference between them is that service port in v1 is named 'default', while it is left unnamed in v2.
 Default is 'service/v2'. (default "service/v2")
   -h, --help                           help for expose